 In Prison Poems, Mahvash Sabet, a Bahá’í imprisoned for practicing her beliefs in the Islamic Republic of Iran, lays bare the truth of her 20 year prison sentence, a truth that encompasses celebration as well as grief, and hope as well as despair.
 The poetry in this collection bears witness to the horrors, and, yes, the hard won triumphs of life in an Iranian prison, where the author has been forced to work out her own salvation in the most solitary way, by means of prayer; meditation; communion with the spirits of friends, family, and mentors; and by setting down her thoughts and experiences in poetry.

-Mahvash Sabet is not a poet by training or by profession, but rather a person who has been moved by the extremity of the situation in which she finds herself to write poetry.
 Sabet is an educator who, judging from the literary allusions that enrich the fabric of her poems, is well read in Persian literature; and she is a sensitive and discerning observer who tells the tale, in poetry, of an epic journey through various phases of a long prison sentence, bearing witness to years of hardship but also to her steadfast resistance to the powers that seek to quench her spirit.
-Mahvash Sabet is not a poet, but her poems, as translated by the late Violette Nakhjavani and by Ali Nakhjavani, and subsequently adapted by writer Bahiyihh Nakhjavani, shine with beauty, genuineness, and significance.
+Translated by the late Violette Nakhjavani and by Ali Nakhjavani, and subsequently adapted by writer Bahiyihh Nakhjavani, the poems Sabet has produced under such dire conditions shine with beauty, genuineness, and significance.

 From the simple pleas for strength to the probing meditations on the more complex inner struggles she experiences as she tries to make meaning of the daily hardships she must endure, the poems will engage any reader who has the courage to enter into the tragedy that Mahvash Sabet’s prison sentence enshrines, one forged from groundless accusations rooted in ignorance and prejudice.